 Work and The Art of War

 “Let your plans be dark and impenetrable as night, and When you move, fall like a thunderbolt.”

-“There are not more than five primary colours, yet in combination they produce more hues than can ever been seen.”
+“There are not more than five primary colors, yet in combination, they produce more hues than can ever be seen.”

 Apart from learning how to use your tools properly, you also need to learn to manage risks.
 Don’t be afraid to try new and unfamiliar things.
-No one could have known that blue and red make violet, or that mixing red and yellow would result in orange, if no one tried mixing the colors. who knows, a brighter future might be waiting for you, situated where you can’t see it by if you stayed in the same place.
+No one could have known that blue and red make violet, or that red and yellow would make orange if no one tried mixing the colors.
+Who knows, a brighter future might be waiting for you, but you won’t see it if you stayed in the same place.

 “Move not unless you see an advantage; use not your troops unless there is something to be gained; fight not unless the position is critical.”